 To live alone or not to live alone?
 That is the question.
 We believe this is the most important question to ask yourself before you start looking for a rental.

-Are you looking for a rental where you can afford to pay for everything yourself or do you want a better place and split the cost with a roommate or two?
+Are you looking for a rental where you can afford to pay for everything yourself or do you want a better place where you split the cost with a roommate or two?

 If you end up wanting or needing to find a roommate or roommates then it's important that you don’t just move in with the first person who is interested.
 A roommate can make or break your rental living experience, so make sure you choose the right one(s).